youvegotmoxie/macports/README.md

 #macports
-Custom port file for shells/zsh.
+Custom port files for shells/zsh and net/vnstat.